 Glucosinolates: Kale, along with the rest of the members of the Brassica family (such as cabbage and broccoli), contains a number of these anti-cancer chemicals.
 These groups of glucosinolates and their derived isothiocyantes block the growth of certain types of cancer cells, boost DNA repair and help cells to detox!

-With accolades such as these, why wouldn’t kale have its own fan club?
+With qualities such as these, why wouldn’t kale have its own fan club?

-Watch out for my next post on six simple ways to enjoy kale, coming soon!
+Watch out for our post on simple ways to enjoy kale!

-NB: If you’re a gardener, or simply interested in trying out your green thumb, check out my easy guide to growing kale!
+NB: If you’re a gardener, or simply interested in trying out your green thumb, check out our easy guide to growing kale!